-- 1. Maintaining membership in a professional society beginning from the first year in the program. - 2.
-Participation in leadership and/or professional activities: At least one (all MS students) or at least two (all Doctoral students) of the following are required (other activities may be included if approved by the student's advisory committee): - Reviewing proposals for presentations at a conference or publications in a journal. - Service on departmental, university, outreach, or professional organization committees. - Membership on professional or service organization boards. - Volunteer work at state, multistate, national or international conferences. - Election to office in a state, multistate, national, or international organization. - Appointment or election for committee involvement in state, multistate, national, or international organizations. - Moderation of a session at a state, multistate, national, or international meeting. - Significant involvement in the Graduate Student Organization.

-Append official documentation showing appropriate participation.
+- 1. Maintaining membership in a professional society (AAMFT) beginning from the first year in the program. - 2.
+Participation in leadership and/or professional activities: At least two of the following are required (other activities may be included if approved by the student's advisory committee): - Reviewing proposals for presentations at a conference or publications in a journal. - Service on departmental, university, outreach, or professional organization committees. - Membership on professional or service organization boards. - Volunteer work at state, multistate, national or international conferences. - Election to office in a state, multistate, national, or international organization. - Appointment or election for committee involvement in state, multistate, national, or international organizations. - Moderation of a session at a state, multistate, national, or international meeting. - Significant involvement in the Graduate Student Organization. - Appointment or election to serve as a Graduate Student representative in programmatic planning. - o Required Documentation: - 1) Append official documentation showing appropriate participation.